The business landscape in the banking industry is getting more competitive and challenging due to various factors, including –

 The survey conducted by Bain & Company revealed in its findings that people are more willing to trust banking services offered by tech companies.

-Nearly 54% of the participants in the survey said they trusted at least one tech company over banks in general, whereas 29% of those in the survey said their trust in their primary bank is relatively less than at least one tech company they believe is trustworthy.
+Nearly 54% of the participants in the survey said they trusted at least one tech company over banks in general.
+About 29% of people surveyed said their trust in their primary bank is relatively less than at least one tech company they believe is trustworthy.

 The survey indicates the growing importance of how customers prefer the convenience and better quality of services from their banks.

-Under such circumstances, banks, for example, can enhance customer comfort and service quality by leveraging APIs in their offerings, like analyzing customer behavior and facilitating, from simple interactions, like online bill payment to complex interactions, such as buying a new home.
+Banks can enhance customer comfort and service quality by leveraging APIs in their offerings, like analyzing customer behavior and facilitating easy interactions, like online bill payment to complex interactions, such as buying a new home.

-Digitizing its banking services to make processes simplified and convenient for customers is one of the most effective techniques to improve service quality, leading to a better banking experience for customers in the future.
+Digitizing banking services to make processes simplified and convenient for customers is one of the most effective techniques for banks.
+They can improve service quality, leading to a better banking experience for customers in the future.

 How to improve service quality in banks: